openstack/openstack-manuals/doc/install-guide/source/environment-messaging.rst

       .. code-block:: console

          # rabbitmqctl set_permissions openstack ".*" ".*" ".*"
          Setting permissions for user "openstack" in vhost "/" ...
+         ...done.

 .. only:: ubuntu or debian